51 Eridani: GJ 3305

 The star is significant as the host sun to one of the first planets to have been directly imaged in wide-orbit, and the first detected by the Gemini Planet Imager.

 Planetary system

 51 Eridani b is a young Jupiter-like planet and was photographed, in near-infrared light, on 21 December 2014.
-The study, led by Bruce Macintosh, a professor of physics at Stanford University and confirmed by Christian Marois found that methane and water were abundant in the atmosphere of the planet and its mass was only slightly larger than Jupiter's.
-It is the smallest exoplanet directly imaged to date.
+The study, led by Bruce Macintosh, a professor of physics at Stanford University and confirmed by Christian Marois found that methane and water were abundant in the atmosphere of the planet and its diameter was only slightly larger than Jupiter's.
+It was assumed to be the least massive exoplanet directly imaged when discovered.
 The planetary orbit was found to be significantly eccentric by 2019.

 Gaia astrometry also suggests an additional planet on orbit smaller than 51 Eridani b.